benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] Review API and front-end routes
 - [ ] Review occurrences in code and doc of _article_ and replace when needed by _page_
 - [ ] Add a new option to _skip_ a page for revision for a user, but keep it available for the rest.
+- [ ] Try to show how many results are left to be reviewed, especially in Custom Replacement.

 ### Docs
 - [ ] Publish the rules of BenjaBot